 Integration includes the 3D Secure feature for Verified by Visa, MasterCard SecureCode, J/Secure for JCB, and SafeKey for American Express transactions.

-PesoPay charges merchants an annual set-up fee, with commission for every transaction, as well as chargeback fees.
+PesoPay charges merchants an annual set-up fee, with a commission for every transaction, as well as chargeback fees.

 iPay88 is one of the leading payment gateway providers in Southeast Asia with offices in Indonesia, Thailand, Singapore, and the Philippines.